 Data visualization using the simplest tools

 There are more than enough options for those who want to visualize the data while keeping everything simple.
 Tableau is one of the most popular tools.
 To meet everyone’s needs, it offers numerous products: both desktop and mobile versions, Tableau online, and so on.
-The free trial is available.
+A free trial is available.
 Moreover, there are free training videos.
 The tool is suitable both for individuals and organizations.

 Obviously, Tableau and Looker are not the only tools, but they are the most demanded ones.
 So if you go for simplicity, we recommend you start with one of them.